Yard1/Yard1/README.md

 # Hi there, I'm Antoni 👋

 I'm a Computer Science, Data Science and video game modding enthusiast and a tinkerer at heart.
-I hold a BSc in Computer Science and Econometrics.
-I am currently a MSc student at AGH UST in Kraków.
+I hold an MSc in Computer Science and Econometrics from AGH UST in Kraków.
 Feel free to take a look around my various repositories and projects :)

 Currently, I am a Software Engineer @ Anyscale.